 - 1. What is the Free for Education program?

-AVAST supports education in the USA by making our business-grade security product, which has the same features and performance as paid ones, available for FREE!
+Avast supports education in the USA by making our business-grade security product, Avast for Business, available for FREE!

 - 2. Why are you doing this?